MaheshBodas/apollo-reactjs-poc-ui-master/README.md

 # Apollo ReactJS PoC

-A Apollo ReactJS PoC is Front end application which consume GraphQL based server.
+Apollo ReactJS PoC is Front end application which consume GraphQL based server.
 Its sends GraphQL Queries to retrive data and uses GraphQL mutations to create objects on server side.

  Here is brief introduction to functionality it offers.